LarissaLAfonso/SortingAlgorithms/README.md

 ## Description

 This project is a collection of sorting algorithms implemented from scratch in C++.
-We're also computing the necessary time to sort a doubly linked list of numbers with each algorithm.
+We're also computing the necessary time (seconds) to sort a doubly linked list of numbers with each algorithm.

 The main goal of this project is to learn and understand the inner workings of sorting algorithms.